emir-gradient/pokloni-ba/README.txt

 - Basic user interface has been added
 - CRUD operations have been implemented

-NOTE:
-- No CSS styling has been applied, just basic HTML structure

 After opening the code run npm install to install all the required node modules.
 Best regards :D